feridsource/Folder-Cleaner/README.md

 # Folder Cleaner

-This is an open source practical widget for frequent contacts.
+This is an open source app for cleaning unwanted folders.

 Copyright (C) 2015 Ferid Cafer